How to Prevent Frozen Pipes

-As the leaves turn deep shades of orange, red, and brown, the weather is noticeably cooler and pumpkins seem to be adorning the doorsteps of homes all around town.
-As Kansas City plumbers, the cooling temperatures and fall colors get us thinking about frozen pipes and what homeowners should start doing to prevent them.
+In this beautiful midwest climate, the leaves turn deep shades of orange, red, and brown, the weather is noticeably cooler and pumpkins seem to be adorning the doorsteps of homes all around town.
+When we feel the cooling temperatures and see the fall colors, as Kansas City licensed plumbers, it gets us thinking about frozen pipes and what homeowners can do to prevent them from freezing.
+When the first cold snap hits the cold weather and freezing temperatures are here for the season!

 If you don’t have one already, you should pick up a temporary patch kit from a local home center to seal off any burst pipes as you wait for a plumber to make a permanent repair.
 You should also know where the water shutoff valve is located in case a pipe does freeze and break.
-Beyond having a patch kit on hand, the real key is prevention.
+The real key is prevention to stop the potential for massive water damage, however having a patch kit on hand if your pipes freeze can help you patch the leak while you get a professional plumber out to provide a permanent fix.

 Here are some ways to prevent frozen pipes: